dukeluo/eslint-plugin-check-file/docs/rules/folder-match-with-fex.md

-# The folder should match the naming pattern specified by the file extension (match-with-fex)
+# The folder should match the naming pattern specified by the file extension (folder-match-with-fex)

 Allows you to enforce a consistent naming pattern for the folder of the specified file.